Internet Explorer Developer Toolbar – JS Debugger Error "Unable to attach the process. Another debugger might be attached to the process" .

 - Go back to Visual Studio and Select "Detach All" from "Debug" menu.

-- Now click on "Start Debugging" from IE Developer Toolbar.
-No error , and you can continue with debugging and other work.
+- Now click on "Start Debugging" from Internet Explorer Developer Toolbar.
+No error, and you can continue with debugging and other work.

-Visual Studio automatically instantiate an Internet explorer process to launch the web sites.
+Visual Studio automatically instantiates an Internet Explorer process to launch the web sites.
 You can check the process level using "Process Explorer".

-Which mean, while your site is running in browser, "iexplore.exe" ( Process for Internet Explorer) is already attached .
-One of the most simplest way to check this out is, navigate to Debug > Windows> Processes .
-This will list out all attached process with in visual studio .
-For any typical ASP.NET web application which is running from visual studio will have two process and iexplore is one of them.
+Which means, while your site is running in browser, "iexplore.exe" (Process for Internet Explorer) is already attached.
+One of the most simplest ways to check this out is, navigate to Debug > Windows> Processes.
+This will list out all attached processes within Visual Studio.
+For any typical ASP.NET web application which is running from Visual Studio will have two processes and iexplore is one of them.

-That’s why when you are trying to attach the same process from IE Developer tool bar, it is throwing error "Unable to attach the process.
+That’s why when you are trying to attach the same process from Internet Explorer Developer toolbar, it is throwing an error "Unable to attach the process.
 Another debugger might be attached to the process" .

-So now we know what was the causing the issue and let’s have a look what we did to resolve this.
+So now we know what was causing the issue and let’s have a look at what we did to resolve this.

-As a resolution, we used "Detach All" from debug menu, which actually detach all the process which is attached with visual studio except local ASP.NET Development server process ( WebDev.WebServer40.EXE ).
+As a resolution, we used "Detach All" from debug menu, which actually detached all the processes which are attached with Visual Studio except local ASP.NET Development server process (WebDev.WebServer40.EXE).

 "Detach All" will remove iexplore.exe from the list of attached process.
-So, you can go ahead and start the debugging in IE Developer toolbar.
+So, you can go ahead and start the debugging in Internet Explorer Developer toolbar.

-To know more about Processes Window, check out this post How to get list of attached processes in Visual Studio while debugging ?
+To know more about Processes Window, check out this post: